 - MPNP can commit to faster processing times in 2015

 - Immigrant landings in Manitoba, 2012: 13,312 (all categories)

-Each skilled worker or business nominee arrives in Manitoba with his/her spouse and children, which accounts for the number of immigrant “landings.”
+Each skilled worker or business nominee arrives in Manitoba with their spouse and children, which accounts for the number of landings.

 - MPNP remains one of Canada's most popular immigration programs, with over 10,000 applications received in 2013 alone.

 - MPNP application intake has grown by about 15 per cent in each of the past three years.

 - In 2013, the MPNP nominated applicants from 129 countries.

 Manitoba immigrant outcomes